-Need to sell your old house and move to a new place now?
+Need to sell your old house in Orange County and move to a new place now?
 Making a checklist and moving though it before putting your home on the market will put you in the best position to sell.

 Here are ten tips for getting your house ready and getting it sold: